fqueze/usb-power-profiling/README.md

 node usb-power-profiling.js
 ```

 Then open [the Firefox Profiler UI](https://profiler.firefox.com/from-url/http%3A%2F%2Flocalhost%3A2121%2Fprofile/calltree/) to load the data from the meter.
+You can also load [http://localhost:2121/](http://localhost:2121/) in your browser to see a live power profile (updated every 5 seconds).

 ## External power profiling in the Firefox Profiler
 In Firefox 121 or later: